Particle.news

 Overview

-• The Delhi High Court upheld the Central Consumer Protection Authority's 2022 guidelines prohibiting automatic service charges in restaurants and hotels.
+• The Delhi High Court affirmed the Central Consumer Protection Authority's (CCPA) 2022 guidelines prohibiting automatic service charges on food bills.

 • Justice Prathiba M Singh ruled that mandatory service charges violate consumer rights and constitute unfair trade practices.